Women in Tech Speak Frankly on Culture of Harassment

 Deborah false

 Long late.
 I cringe a little every time I pay attention.
-A female says she feels she can’t say anything to prevent irrelevant conduct.
+A female says she can’t say anything to prevent irrelevant conduct.
 I understand…

 A Goldstein fake